 Team Up to Clean Up—rewards schools for effective cleanup, beautification, or reclamation projects, including school gardens.

 Schools can compete in any or all of the three contests by completing separate and distinct projects for each contest.
 Each contest has separate elementary, intermediate, and high school divisions.
-Schools cannot win in multiple years for the same project, unless it is an ongoing project with new yearly initiatives.
+Schools cannot win in multiple years for the same project, unless it is an ongoing project with new yearly schools.

 A judging panel of environmental educators and government officials carefully reviews the entries submitted to select the winners for each borough within each grade division.
 There are not always winners in each division and each contest.